 All You Need to Know About Celiac Disease

 Many people love to eat candy or any sweet food and beverages.
 However, there’s a disease that not allowed people to consume gluten due to the damage to their immune system.
 This disease is called celiac.
 Celiac disease is an autoimmune disease because it damages our body’s immune system.
 Many others have a relatively milder sensitivity to gluten.
-If you want to know more information about this disease you can visit the website doctissimo.fr and check out this article.
+If you want to know more information about this disease, you can visit doctissimo.fr and check out this article.

 The Cause of Celiac Disease

 This happens because the celiac disease affects the gut, where nutrients are absorbed from food.
 Whenever you’re not getting the essential nutrients your body needs, or your brain, you’ll slowly begin to show imbalances in mental well-being.